Automating Customer Service

 During the Fall of my junior year, I Co-Founded a software plugin called pe•ple with my friend and roommate, Han Wang.
-As a Co-Founder, our mornings were filled with customer emails, and as a startup, hearing from users was especially exciting and beneficial.
+As a startup, hearing from users was especially exciting and beneficial.

 How can we simplify replying to emails & receive feedback from users about drafts?

-The core functionality of Promptly allows users to draft customer support email replies in one-click.
-It is powered by GTP-3, an autoregressive language model that uses deep learning to produce human-like text.
+The core functionality of Promptly allows users to draft customer support email replies in one-click powered by GTP-3, an autoregressive language model that uses deep learning to produce human-like text.
 Our MVP only allowed users to draft a "Promptly Reply" using the context of the most recent email.

 However, an additional use case emerged where users emailing within an email thread wanted to draft a "Promptly Reply" that took the context of the entire thread into consideration.

 Additionally, we found another use case that revolved around training the knowledge base: users wanted ways to improve replies drafted by Promptly, but there was no feature that afforded users the ability to provide that feedback.